Of Commerce, Counsel & the Coin

 The Nixon Shock

-Convertibility of the dollar into gold is suspended on 15 August.
-For the first time in recorded history, every currency on earth is unbacked paper.
-The next half-century is the carnival that followed.
+Convertibility of the dollar into gold is suspended on 15 August, leaving every currency on earth unbacked paper for the first time in recorded history, and the next half-century proceeds as the carnival that such a licence invites.

 1988